SWECO BUILDING STANDARDS GUIDANCE NOTE

 Guidance

-If a section is designed and constructed completely separately with no “pedestrian” connection (doorway, archway or similar opening) to another section then it should be relatively simple to confirm the client’s interpretation and can show the sections have been designed and constructed independently.
+If a section is designed and constructed completely separately with no “pedestrian” connection (doorway, archway or similar opening) to another section then, it should be relatively simple to confirm the client’s interpretation.

 Plant

-Independent Sections can share plant rooms.* To maintain independence, service runs passing between sections must comply with B3 in terms of compartmentation, fire stopping etc. These service runs need to be carefully detailed by way of dedicated vertical risers & horizontal runs creating sterile zones.
-It is Sweco’s view that although Plant rooms can be shared, the service shafts should be exclusive to a section and not shared.
+Independent Sections can share plant rooms and if one of the sections served is an HRB then the plant room is an HRB.
+To maintain independence, service runs passing between sections must comply with B3 in terms of compartmentation, fire stopping etc. These service runs need to be carefully detailed by way of dedicated vertical risers & horizontal runs creating sterile zones.
+It is Sweco’s view that although plant rooms can be shared, the service shafts should be exclusive to a section and not shared.

-Where a plantroom(s) is/are shared it should be confirmed that the multiple accountable persons have established cooperation to manage risk.
-By their nature, larger mixed-use schemes will have multiple layers of management/interoperability and will require coordinated reviews of Fire Strategy and Cause & Effect Matrices.
+Where a plant room(s) is/are shared, it should be confirmed that the Principal Accountable Person has established cooperation/protocols between all the relevant Accountable Persons to manage any risk.
+By their nature, larger mixed-use schemes will have multiple layers of management/interoperability and will require coordinated reviews of Fire Strategy and Cause & Effect Matrixes.
 Simplicity in this area should be encouraged as complexity is likely to lead to management failure.

 The contents of this Guidance Note are confidential to Sweco and the intended recipient and are subject to copyright in favour of Sweco.
 The content of this Guidance Note must not be reproduced by any person (including the intended recipient) without the prior written consent of Sweco.